aele1401/Cloud-Security/ELK/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, a Vulnerable Web Application
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, a Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to optimizing resources and response.